 Individuals who use legal services for the first time tend to choose potential providers based on an internet search and/or a recommendation from colleagues, other service providers, government bodies, or a close social circle.
 Consumers who had a satisfying experience with a particular provider prefer to consult that same provider for future advice, regardless of the provider's area of specialisation and the current legal issue.

-3.2.5 Factors influencing small business owners' decisions of whether and from whom to seek legal support, and their satisfaction with the service the ability to find and engage a legal service provider quickly and easily, with the provider's responsiveness, availability, and provision of a clear timeline being especially important;
+3.2.5 Factors influencing small business owners' decisions of whether and from whom to seek legal support, and their satisfaction with the service

 For small business owners, the following factors are important for legal engagement: